Introduction: Improved 'Simon Says' Code

 Refer to it for general hardware implementation.

 As I already had done a project of my own which had 4 buttons, 4 LEDs and a speaker, I used that hardware (seen above).
-There is an LCD display under a tape, as it is not used by this project.
+I touched up the photos a little to change some aspects to be more appropriate for illustration in this project.

 It uses an Nano 3.0 and I used different pin assignments for the peripherals.